agustinroviraquezada/MRI_T1_T2_CycleGAN/cycle/readme.md

 - `cycle/Set_FolderStructure.py`:  it helps in organizing your project by creating a predefined folder structure.
 This script is particularly useful when you need to consistently create several directories for different purposes.

     * DirectoryCreator class:  provides a method for creating multiple directories.
-It is designed to create directories for T1, T2, Model, CheckPoint, CheckPoint_Opt, GIF, and BestModel
+It is designed to create directories for T1, T2, Model, CheckPoint, CheckPoint_Opt, GIF, and BestModel.
 ![UML Diagram from Set Folder Structure](https://github.com/agustinroviraquezada/MRI_T1_T2_CycleGAN/blob/main/docs/Set_FolderStructure.svg)